 Cauliflower makes an excellent low carb substitute for starchy potatoes.
 Though we like mashed cauliflower so much that we usually serve both—cauliflower and mashed potatoes—at our holiday meals.

 In this version we are steam boiling the cauliflower first in salted water, then draining and mashing.
 While the cauliflower is cooking, we brown some butter on the side to get mashed with the cauliflower.
-Do you ever make browned butter?
+Do you ever make brown butter?
 It’s easy to make and brings a warm, nutty, deeply buttery flavor to everything it touches.

 The addition of sour cream provides some tang and helps smooth out the mashed cauliflower.